tusharsial/tusharsial/README.md

 - 👋 Hi, I’m @tusharsial
-- 👀 I’m interested in the domains of Robotics, Intelligent Systems, & Control Systems.
+- 👀 I’m interested in the guidance, navigation, and control of Aerial and Space Robots.